 The messaging around essential workers.
 From health care employees to teachers to factory workers, many union workers have been heralded as heroes throughout the pandemic.
 These workers risked COVID-19 exposure in the workplace, had to work overtime without additional compensation, and more.
 Now, these employees are feeling empowered enough to say ‘if we’re heroes, treat us like heroes.’

 Union workers and experts are watching to see how labor unions play out under the Biden administration.
 President Biden has said he intends to be “the most pro-union President leading the most pro-union administration in American history.”
 He also tapped former Boston Mayor Marty Walsh – a former union leader – to become his labor secretary.
 In mid-October, Walsh and VP Kamala Harris are expected to announce measures to encourage federal workers to join unions.
 Meanwhile, Biden has publicly supported the Amazon workers union drive in Alabama, as well as the John Deere employees who went on strike in October.
 As Bloomberg puts it: “For the first time in awhile, unions feel like Washington is on their side.”

 The labor movement has helped give employees a voice, establish higher work standards, and provide economic mobility for the middle class.
-It’s also raised questions about whether it hurts business growth and makes companies less competitive.
-One survey found that more than half of Americans think the decline of unions is bad news for workers.
-The question is whether, and how, unions might try to gain some of their influence back.
+Pew Research found that more than half of Americans think the decline of union memberships is bad news for the US and workers.
+But the COVID-19 pandemic has created a spark in organized labor.
+And now, the question is whether unions can gain their influence back.

 Sign up for the Daily Skimm email newsletter.